 Please register and book your tour using the Online booking form.

 No PayPal account required, all major credit cards accepted.

 Payment with Purchase Order also possible.

 Deadline for registration: 12 October 2020

-- A number of 'Assistance to Attend' bursaries have been generously provided by The Sibbald Trust.
-Further information and application forms are available here.
-Application forms must be received by 6 January 2020.
+A number of 'Assistance to Attend' bursaries have been generously provided by The Sibbald Trust.
+Further details can be found on our downloadable application form (word doc).
+Application forms must be received by 30 September 2020.

-If you are planning to apply for a grant, please register for the conference before 6th January 2020 to benefit from the early-bird conference rate: click the box for ‘bursary submission’ and ‘pay by invoice’ to secure a provisional place pending the bursary decision.
+If you are planning to apply for a grant, please register for the conference, click the box for ‘bursary submission’ and ‘pay by invoice’ to secure a provisional place pending the bursary decision.

 - Event cancelled by us: in the unlikely event that the Royal Botanic Garden Edinburgh and PlantNetwork have to cancel or postpone this event, we will refund any pre-paid registration fees.
 Neither RBGE or PlantNetwork shall be liable for reimbursing the cost of travel or accommodation arrangements made by individual delegates.
 We strongly recommend that you purchase your own travel insurance.

 Booking cancelled by you: you are entitled to a full refund up to 8 weeks before the conference, then to a 50% refund up to 15 days before the conference.
 No refund is available for cancellations made after midnight on 11 October.
 You are able to offer a colleague your place if preferred.